 Rather than creating a separate set of marketing metrics for each ad source, you can now create just a single set of metrics using the table above to capture all of your ads.

 Looking for additional help?

 Writing SQL and creating

 Data Warehouse Views is not included with Technical Support.
 However, the Services team does offer assistance in the creation of views.
-For everything from the migration and consolidation of a legacy database with a new database to the creation of a single Data Warehouse View for the purposes of a specific analysis, they are adept at curating SQL-based solutions for all of your data structure challenges.
+For everything from migrating a legacy database with a new database to create a single Data Warehouse View for the purposes of a specific analysis, the support team can help.

 Usually, the creation of a new